 During 2002, directors met as a Board four times.
 No director attended less than 75% of the meetings of the Board.
 The Board of Directors has an Audit and Finance Committee, a Nominating and Governance Committee, and a Compensation Committee.
 Each Committee operates under a charter, which identifies the purpose of the Committee and its primary functions and responsibilities.
 The Board of Directors may establish, from time-to-time, other committees on an ad hoc basis to address strategic or business related opportunities.
-The Board has established one such committee, the Special Projects Committee.
 Members of such ad hoc committees are paid for their services in accordance with policies of the Board.
-The Chairman of the Board is an ex-officio member of all committees of the
+The Chairman of the Board is an ex-officio member of all committees of the Board.